aaronparker/packagefactory/docs/intunewin32.md

 # IntuneWin32AppPackager Framework Overview

-This project aims at making it easier to package, create and at the same time document Win32 applications for Microsoft Intune.
+[IntuneWin32AppPackager](https://github.com/MSEndpointMgr/IntuneWin32App) aims at making it easier to package, create and at the same time document Win32 applications for Microsoft Intune.
 A manifest file named `App.json` needs to be configured to control how the application is created.
 Configurations such as application name, description, requirement rules, detection roles and other is defined within the manifest file. `Create-Win32App.ps1` is used to start the creation of the application, based upon configurations specified in the manifest file, `App.json`.

 ## File and folder structure